John Bell Hood: Atlanta Campaign and the Army of Tennessee

 The change of command in the Army of Tennessee did not go unnoticed by Sherman.
 His subordinates, Maj.
 Gen. James McPherson and Maj.
 Gen. John Schofield, shared their knowledge of Hood from their time together at West Point.
 Upon learning of his new adversary's perceived reckless and gambling tendencies, Sherman planned to use that to his advantage.

 Hood conducted the remainder of the Atlanta Campaign with the strong, aggressive actions for which he had become famous.
 He launched four major attacks that summer in an attempt to break Sherman's siege of Atlanta, starting almost immediately with an attack along Peachtree Creek.
 After hearing that McPherson was mortally wounded in the Battle of Atlanta, Hood deeply regretted his loss.
 All of the offensives failed, particularly at the Battle of Ezra Church, with significant Confederate casualties.
-Finally, on September 2, 1864, Hood evacuated the city of Atlanta, burning as many military supplies and installations as possible.
+Finally, on the evening of September 1, 1864, Hood evacuated the city of Atlanta, burning as many military supplies and installations as possible.

 Franklin–Nashville Campaign

 As Sherman regrouped in Atlanta, preparing for his March to the Sea, Hood and Jefferson Davis met to devise a strategy to defeat him.
 They planned to attack Sherman's lines of communications between Chattanooga and Atlanta and to move north through Alabama and into central Tennessee, assuming that Sherman would be threatened and follow.
 Hood's ambitious hope was that he could maneuver Sherman into a decisive battle, defeat him, recruit additional forces in Tennessee and Kentucky, and pass through the Cumberland Gap to come to the aid of Robert E. Lee, who was besieged at Petersburg.
 However, the plan failed since Sherman felt this development furthered his current objective by removing opposing forces in his path, noting: "If he [Hood] will go to the Ohio River, I'll give him rations. ...my business is down south."
 Instead of pursuing Hood with his army, he sent Maj Gen. George Henry Thomas to take control of the U.S. forces in Tennessee and coordinate the defense against Hood, while the bulk of Sherman's forces prepared to march toward Savannah.

 During their conference, Davis expressed his disappointment in Hood's performance in defending Atlanta, losing almost 20,000 men in ill-advised frontal assaults for no significant gains, and implied that he was considering replacing Hood in command of the army.
 After the president's departure for Montgomery, Alabama, he telegraphed Hood that he had decided to retain him in command and, acceding to Hood's request, transferred Hardee out of the Army of Tennessee.
 He also established a new theater commander to supervise Hood and the department of Lt.
-Gen. Richard Taylor, although the officer selected for the assignment, Gen. P.G.T.
-Beauregard, was not expected to exert any real operational control of the armies in the field.
+Gen. Richard Taylor, although the officer selected for the assignment, Gen. P. G. T. Beauregard, was not expected to exert any real operational control of the armies in the field.